The Orchard Book of First Greek Myths

-The Orchard Book of First Greek Myths is a bestselling children's book by Saviour Pirotta, illustrated by Jan Lewis.
+The Orchard Book of First Greek Myths is a children's book by Saviour Pirotta, illustrated by Jan Lewis.
 First published in hardback by Orchard Books, an imprint of Hachette Book Group in 2003, it has become a favourite with many schools and families exploring ancient Greek myths with children aged five to eight.
 It has been reprinted twelve times as of 2019 and spawned a series of stand-alone books with simplified text and more pictures.